5T33Z0/OC-Little-Translated/K_Debugging/README.md

 See Section &rarr; [ACPI Debugging](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_About_ACPI/ACPI_Debugging#readme)

 ### Audio
 With `SysReport` and the `AudioDxe.efi` driver enabled, OpenCore will create an Audio CODEC dump.
-Unfortunately, Codec dumps created with OpenCore/Clover can't be used to generate a Codec schematic which is a prizeless asset when [creating Layout-IDs for AppleALC](https://github.com/5T33Z0/OC-Little-Translated/tree/main/L_ALC_Layout-ID) since it shows all the Nodes, Connectors and routings, etc:
+Unfortunately, Codec dumps created with OpenCore/Clover can't be used to generate a Codec schematic which is a priceless asset when [creating Layout-IDs for AppleALC](https://github.com/5T33Z0/OC-Little-Translated/tree/main/L_ALC_Layout-ID) since it shows all the Nodes, Connectors and routings, etc:

 ![codec_dump txt](https://user-images.githubusercontent.com/76865553/168449513-290186d6-3ada-4689-a438-eb268ffb18ad.svg)